mdickinson/bigfloat/Doc/reference.rst

 These flags show that overflow occurred, and that the given result (infinity) was inexact.
-The flags are sticky: none of the standard operations ever clears a flag.
+The flags are sticky: none of the standard operations ever clears a flag:

    >>> sqrt(2)
    BigFloat.exact('1.4142135623730951', precision=53)